H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: The Proposed Steganalysis Model

-During H.265/HEVC encoding, each frame is partitioned into multiple Coding Units (CUs), and different CUs have different spatial sizes and hierarchical levels.
-Suppose the frame resolution is $H\times W$.
-For a pixel location $(x,y)$, let the size of the CU it belongs to be:
+During H.265/HEVC encoding, each I frame is partitioned into multiple Coding Units (CUs) with different spatial sizes and hierarchical levels.
+Let the set of CUs in the current I frame $FR$ be denoted as:

-Based on the CU partitioning results, we first construct a CU block-structure mapping map, as shown in Fig. \ref{CU Mapping}, to represent the distribution of the coding structure at the pixel level: